-- (b) The year of import Not applicable - (c) Whether the technology has been fully absorbed Not applicable - (d) If not fully absorbed Not applicable - iv.
+- (d) If not fully absorbed Not applicable - iv.
 Expenditure incurred on Research and Development (R&D)- Your company is predominantly a service provider and therefore has not set up a formal R&D unit, however continuous research and development is carried out at various development centers as an integral part of the activities of the Company.